What is JoJo’s Bizarre Adventure?

 The closure

-After the peak of the climax, Araki makes everything obvious in the last spread in Dio’s World Part 7, where the narrative rhythm is back to the usual, with an average of 4,50 panels per page.
+After the peak of the climax, Araki makes everything clear in the last spread in Dio’s World Part 7, where the narrative rhythm returns to the usual, with an average of 4,50 panels per page.

 In the first two panels of page 142, Dio moves a rock out of his path.
 A still clock is well framed in the center of the panel.
 Its hands do not move.

-In case it is not literal enough, in the last panel of the page, Araki lets Dio declare clearly that the time has stopped.
+In case it is not clear enough, in the last panel of the page, Araki has Dio explicitly declare that time has stopped.
 Dio is now one step closer to Kakyoin, who is still out of touch with the world….

 1. In a printed book the right-hand page is called the recto and the back of it, a left-hand page, is called the verso.
 A double page of a verso and a recto is called a spread.